Schlesinger Library: History

 Arthur was a noted historian and author who had taught at Harvard University for thiry years (1924-1954).
-Elizabeth was a noted feminist who active in civic affairs and served on the library's advisory board.
+Elizabeth was a noted feminist who was active in civic affairs and served on the library's advisory board.

 Purpose

 The Schlesinger Library exists to document women's lives and endeavors.
 Its wealth of resources reveals the wide range of women's activities at home in the United States and abroad from the early 19th century to the present day.

 Collections

 The library's holdings include manuscripts; books and periodicals; and photographic and audiovisual material.

 While its focus for collecting is American women, the library has an abundance of print and manuscript materials bearing on issues around the globe as a result of American women's extensive travel and foreign residence.
 Some examples are letters of early missionaries in China, activists' accounts of the Women's Encampment for a Future of Peace and Justice, and the world-spanning speeches and writings of Shirley Graham Du Bois.

 Detailed records for the library's manuscript collections as well as books and periodicals can be found in HOLLIS.
 The catalog record gives a description of the item or collection and provides other important information such as offsite location or access restrictions.
 Researchers can learn more about the manuscript collections by consulting the Schlesinger Library's Research Guides.
 Research Librarians can be reached through Ask a Schlesinger Librarian.